Trump administration threatens some funding for 3 states for not enforcing trucker English rules

 Florida crash killed three people

-Litty said her office will focus on the criminal charges against Singh, who is presumed innocent, but they will also work with an immigration attorney to determine how Singh’s status affects the case.
-After more than three decades at her position, Litty said she can’t recall a case that garnered more attention than this one.
+Litty said her office will focus on the criminal charges against Singh, but it will also work with an immigration attorney to determine how his status affects the case.
+After more than three decades at her position, Litty said she cannot recall a case that garnered more attention.

 “Unfortunately, Mr. Singh has been caught in the crosshairs of politics,” Litty said.

-But the head of the Owner-Operator Independent Drivers Association trade group that represents small-business truck drivers praised Duffy's announcement.
+The head of the Owner-Operator Independent Drivers Association trade group, which represents small-business truck drivers, praised Duffy's announcement.

 “Basic English skills are critical for safely operating a commercial motor vehicle — reading road signs, following emergency instructions, and communicating with law enforcement are not optional.
-The fatal crash in Florida this month tragically illustrates what’s at stake,” the group's president, Todd Spencer, said.
+The fatal crash in Florida this month tragically illustrates what’s at stake,” said Todd Spencer, the group's president.

 The Department of Homeland Security has said Singh, a native of India, was in the country illegally.
 So Duffy said he should not have been granted a commercial driver's licenses by Washington and California.
 He said New Mexico should have pulled Singh off the road for not speaking English after he was pulled over in July because he later failed a test given by DOT investigators after the Florida crash.

+But the governor's office in New Mexico said a video of the police stop of Singh makes it clear that he understands English.

+“We believe that a full review of the incidents in question will demonstrate that New Mexico is in full compliance with federal law and that New Mexico State Police are effectively enforcing safety regulations on our roadways,” Coleman said.

-California is one of 19 states, in addition to the District of Columbia, that issues licenses regardless of immigration status.
+California is one of 19 states, in addition to the District of Columbia, that issue licenses regardless of immigration status.
 Supporters say that lets people work, visit doctors and travel safely.

-But in addition, Newsom's office said California officials followed all the rules when it issued a license for Singh in July 2024 and at that time, the federal government confirmed he was in the country legally.
+But in addition, Newsom's office said California followed all the rules when it issued a license for Singh in July 2024, the federal government confirmed at that time that he was in the country legally.
 Newsom has also said Singh obtained a work permit during Trump's first term, which Homeland Security officials disputed.
-Newsom also said the permit was renewed in April and federal officials have not addressed that.
+Newsom said the permit was renewed in April and federal officials have not addressed that.

-Florida authorities have said Singh entered the U.S. illegally from Mexico in 2018.
-Republican Gov. Ron DeSantis said Tuesday that Singh should have never received a commercial driver's license.
+Florida authorities have said Singh entered illegally from Mexico in 2018.
+Republican Gov. Ron DeSantis said Tuesday that Singh should have never received the license.

 “You’re not allowed to issue a CDL to somebody who is not in this country legally.
 You’re not allowed to issue a CDL to somebody who is not capable of understanding traffic signs,” DeSantis said, calling the crash an “avoidable tragedy.”